 Clover can be one of the hardest lawn weeds to control.
 But with the right strategy, and products, you can kill clover and prevent it from coming back.

+Clover is a low growing, quick spreading, perennial plant with three leaves and white or pinkish flowers.
 Clover is one of the most common lawn weeds and also one of the toughest to control.
 It’s aggressive spreading habit allows one small plant to multiply in size.

 Clover Life Cycle

 After spending the winter in a dormant state (except for warmer regions where it can stay active during the winter), clover begins to wake back up and spread when soil temps approach 50 degrees.
 White clover, which is one of the most popular lawn weeds, will flower from early spring- summer and spread aggressively if not controlled.
 Eventually the flowers turn to seeds and these seeds germinate in early fall.

 Kill Clover with Lawn Safe Liquid Weed Killer

 The best way to kill clover is by using a lawn safe, liquid weed killer:

 For Cool Season Lawns:

 1. Ortho Weed B Gone Chickweed, Clover, Oxalis Killer– This is a great product for targeting clover, chickweed, and oxalis which can be some stubborn weeds to control.
 It also controls a number of other common lawn weeds in cool season lawns.
 It is sold as a concentrate so will require mixing with a tank sprayer.